7.1.11

 Whether the British ruling class are wicked or merely stupid is one of the most difficult questions of our time, and at certain moments a very important question.—George Orwell

 The figures released in December should take no one but ideologues by surprise.
 If you sack people in a recession, unemployment goes up; if you jeopardise growth, so may spending on welfare.
 Few on the right reject this logic, even while many reject the claim that demand goes down as sacked workers lose their incomes.
-But there’s something about the matter of growth—this is the upshot of a worried column by Philip Stephens—which provokes Conservatives to dump the logic entirely.
+But there’s something about the issue of growth—this is the upshot of a worried column by Philip Stephens—which provokes Conservatives to ditch the logic entirely.
 It is strange—and not least because conservatives have in modern rhetoric been concerned to appropriate the phrase ‘common sense’.
 What’s the view of your common sense on whether, if the government cuts spending when demand is already low, after the harshest recession since the ’30s, the economy is likely to grow or contract as a result?

 One Conservative member of the cabinet says: “The state of the public finances has forced us to be more radical.”
 Another Tory cabinet minister offers a differently nuanced explanation: “It has been politically easier to argue for reform – it gave us an excuse, if you like.”